dstagner63/citi-bike-analysis---tableau/analysis_README.md

 * Tableau Public

 ## Setup
-You can review the visualizations in the story link provided in my submission information.
+You can review the Tableau visualizations by clicking this link https://public.tableau.com/profile/david.stagner#!/vizhome/Tableau-Homework_16096218757380/Story?publish=yes.

 ## Features
 List of features: